 We recommend layered dressing.
 This will enable you to take off your outer wear while inside on board the ship and add some more warm clothing when you go out on the deck.
 You can best enjoy the scenery and watch the breaking of ice out on the deck.
 If the weather conditions permit, you may be allowed to walk on the ice during the swimming/floating session.

 Yes, we rent snowmobile safari suits for reservations made in advance, but you can manage well with your own proper winter outfits on the cruise as well.
 In case you have made reservations for the Snowmobile-safari to the Sampo, the price of the package includes automatically snowmobile safari outfits (snowmobile suit, wool socks, snowmobile boots, mittens and balaclava).
+Please contact our sales office for further information.

 Not at all, swimming/floating is voluntary!
 For reasons of safety maximum amount of 15 persons are allowed to swim/float at the same time.
 The cruise personnel will help you in dressing the impermeable survival suit on, and help you in getting into the hole in the ice as well as getting up and out from there.